Hyperstore/hyperstore.github.io/Samples/Overview/index.md

 ![](img/AddHyperstoreExtension.png)

 ## Create a new domain
-<a name="Step2"></a>
-We will use the sample domain definition file added by the nuget package to define the new domain.
+<a name="Step2"></a>We will use the sample domain definition file added by the nuget package to define the new domain.
 This file is in the *Model*  folder.

 ![](img/Hierarchy.png)

 This new domain contains just a simple *Customer* definition.

-Edit the file and replace the current Library sample with the *Customer*  definition using the [Hyperstore Domain Language Syntax](/DomainLanguage/Syntax).
+* Edit the file and replace the current Library sample with the *Customer*  definition using the [Hyperstore Domain Language Syntax](/DomainLanguage/Syntax).
 The definition looks like the following code :

 ![](img/Domain1.png)

 This code defines a new Entity *Customer*  with three simple string properties.

-Add an **observable** attribute before the **domain** definition.
+* Add an **observable** attribute before the **domain** definition.
 By adding this attribute, your domain becomes *data binding ready*.
 Every changes on this domain (add, delete, update) will raise a NotifyPropertyChanged.

 > This feature works also for collection as you can see in the next sample.

-Next add a calculated property called FullName with the following code :
+* Next add a calculated property called FullName with the following code :
 ![](img/CalculatedProperty.png)

 The definition of this property mixes Hyperstore Domain Language (aka **HDL**) with native C# code.
 This is a specificity of **HDL**, you can add some C# code directly in the language (delimited by '{ }').

-Once the domain is (well) defined, the associated C# code is immediatly generated on background and the class is available for intelissense.
+Once the domain is (well) defined, the associated C# code is immediatly generated on background and the class is available for intellisense.

 ### Add a class to initialize the model

-The next step is to create a domain instance inside Hyperstore to begin for manipulate *Customer* entity.
+The next step is to create a domain instance inside Hyperstore to begin manipulate *Customer* entity.

-Create a class called *Model* and add the following code :
+* Create a class called *Model* and add the following code :

 ```csharp
 public Customer Customer {get; private set;}